-- Level 2 is partially automated, with a combination of advanced driver-assistance systems (ADASs) controlling the car’s speed and braking.
+- Level 2 is automated in part, with a host of advanced driver-assistance systems (ADASs) that control the car's speed and braking.

-- Levels 3 to 5 increase the car’s amount of control over braking, steering, and route choice.
-Many companies are already working on self-driving vehicles at level 3 and above are being developed by various companies, the NHTSA notes that we are "many years" from the market that gives the general public access to purchase fully automated cars.
+- Levels 3 to 5 increase the car's amount of control over braking, steering, and route choice.
+Many companies are already working on self-driving vehicles at level 3 and above.
+But the NHTSA notes that we are "many years" from the market that gives the general public access to purchase fully automated cars.

 "Currently, we only have level 2 or partially autonomous vehicles available commercially," said Marc Gordan in an email to The Balance.
 Gordan is the senior director of the Connected Car team at LexisNexis Risk Solutions, which provides data and analytics solutions to the insurance industry.
 These ADASs can navigate highways and traffic and perform basic tasks, such as changing lanes and entering and exiting parking spaces, he noted.

 But the systems are still evolving.
-“The main difficulty for the roads of tomorrow is that a fully autonomous vehicle must handle those elements in addition to busy city streets and poorly lit and twisting country roads throughout the range of seasons—all without fail,” Gordan explained.
+"The main difficulty for the roads of [the future] is that a fully autonomous vehicle must handle those elements in addition to busy city streets and poorly lit and twisting country roads throughout the range of seasons—all without fail," Gordan explained.

 The Road to Progress

-As part of her work at the nonprofit think tank, Stanley spoke with 43 experts across the insurance and autonomous vehicle industries for a December 2020 RAND report, “Autonomous Vehicles and the Future of Auto Insurance.”
-Most felt the initial introduction of autonomous vehicles would be in the fleet model, such as found in ride-sharing or delivery services, noting that while autonomous cars will likely cost more at first, the expense is balanced by the scale of a fleet, which may also cost less to insure due to the scale.
+As part of her work at the think tank, Stanley spoke with 43 experts across the insurance and self-driving vehicle industries for a December 2020 RAND report, "Autonomous Vehicles and the Future of Auto Insurance."
+Most felt that self-driving vehicles would first appear on the scene in the fleet model, such as those found in ride-sharing or delivery services.
+They also noted that while self-driving cars will likely cost more at first, the expense is balanced by the size of a fleet, which may also cost less to insure due to the scale.

-Various companies are developing autonomous driving technology and testing vehicles, including WeRide, Argo, Zoox, Lyft, Cruise, Waymo, and others.
-Many of these companies partner with or have been acquired by well-known automakers, including Honda, Ford, and General Motors.
-But self-driving vehicles won’t be overtaking country lanes and highways anytime soon due to hurdles and challenges.
+A number of firms are now working on autonomous driving technology and testing vehicles, including WeRide, Argo, Zoox, Lyft, Cruise, Waymo, and others.
+Many of these partner with or have been bought by well-known automakers, including Honda, Ford, and General Motors.
+But self-driving vehicles won't be taking over country lanes and highways anytime soon.
+There are still quite a few hurdles and challenges.
 Self-driving cars and the changes they bring to the road present an array of new risks, and legislators, drivers, and insurers all need to account for these risks.

 In June 2021, NHTSA began to enforce new rules around self-driving cars.
-Manufacturers and operators of vehicles equipped with ADASs or levels 3-5 automated driving systems to report crashes promptly.
-In California, any collisions that cause injury, death, or damage must be reported to the state’s Department of Motor Vehicles, and as of August 2021, the state had fielded more than 300 reports.
-Automakers are attempting to remedy safety concerns, as well as to understand how human responses influence safety.
+Manufacturers and operators of vehicles equipped with ADASs or levels 3-5 automated driving systems must now report any and all crashes promptly.
+In California, any collisions that cause injury, death, or damage must be reported to the state's Department of Motor Vehicles.

 Despite the low number of daily driver-error accidents, autonomous-vehicle accidents make headlines.
-In 2018, a pedestrian in Arizona was killed by a test vehicle operated by Uber Technologies that had a human operator at the helm.
-Although the National Transportation Safety Board report cited the human driver's failure as the most likely cause of the crash, but it also stated the vehicle didn’t classify the pedestrian or predict the pedestrian’s path.
+In 2018, a pedestrian in Arizona was killed by a test car operated by Uber Technologies that had a human driver at the helm.
+The National Transportation Safety Board report cited the human driver's failure as the most likely cause of the crash, but it also stated the vehicle failed to classify the pedestrian or predict their path across the street.

 Self-driving cars will generate, collect, and retain large amounts of personal data about their users.
 Many cars will communicate with one another and with roadway infrastructure while on the road.
 As a result, there are valid and yet-unsolved concerns around who owns and can view this data and whether it should be private.
-The car will also rely on technology for safe operation and be potentially vulnerable to hacking through its electronic system.
+The car will also rely on technology for safe operation, which means it could be the target of hacking through its electronic system.

-In an evolving industry, the insurance landscape around autonomous vehicles will continue to evolve as well.
-We will gain a better understanding of how automation interacts with the driver will help determine who’s liable in an accident: the human driver, the machine/software, or the automaker.
-Right now, a patchwork of federal and state guidelines and legislation governs the testing and operation of autonomous vehicles, along with their insurance requirements.
+In a growing and changing industry, the insurance landscape around self-driving vehicles will continue to evolve as well.
+We will gain a better understanding of how automation interacts with the driver.
+This, in turn, will help figure out who's liable in a crash: the human driver, the machine or software, or the automaker.
+As it stands now, a patchwork of federal and state laws and guidelines govern the testing and operation of self-driving vehicles, along with how they should be insured.

 Liability might shift from the driver or buyer of the car to the automaker, for example, and insurance carriers might create new products for consumer purchase, he said.
-“As the vehicle absorbs more driving responsibility or more variables enter the equation, like smart streetlights, there are bound to be changes to how the ecosystem manages risk.”
+"As the vehicle absorbs more driving responsibility or more variables enter the equation, like smart streetlights, there are bound to be changes to how the ecosystem manages risk."

 The NHTSA offers federal guidelines for automated driving systems, while states are in various phases of regulating testing, public road operation, vehicle data privacy, and insurance.

-Here are some of the pending insurance concerns:
+Here are some of the main concerns still pending:

 Insurance Frameworks and Liability

-Most experts Stanley spoke with thought that today’s auto insurance would adapt to driverless cars and there wouldn’t be significant changes in the near future.
-For businesses, the fleet insurance model seemed most practical and achievable.
-With this framework, an automated car manufacturer might sell or lease a group of self-driving cars to a delivery service, which would then either self-insure or add the fleet to a corporate policy to pay for liability claims.
-Repairs would be performed in-house, another way to minimize costs.
+Most experts Stanley spoke with thought that today's auto insurance would adapt to self-driving cars and that there wouldn't be any major changes in the near future.
+For businesses, the fleet insurance model seemed most practical and easiest to achieve.
+With this framework, an automated car maker might sell or lease a group of self-driving cars to a delivery service, which would then either self-insure or add the fleet to a corporate policy to pay for liability claims.
+Repairs would be performed in-house.
+This model tacks on a way to reduce costs.

-In Washington state, laws require the testing company to have a minimum $5 million umbrella liability policy to cover any accidental injury, death, or property damage.
-In Oklahoma, liability coverage isn’t addressed by state law, while no liability coverage is required in Virginia.
+In Washington state, laws require the testing company to have at least a $5 million umbrella liability policy to cover any accidental injury, death, or property damage.
+Virginia does not require liability coverage.
+And in Oklahoma, there is nothing on the books about liability coverage at all.

-While accident rates may decrease, repairing a self-driving vehicle after a minor fender bender could add up for insurers, the RAND report explained.
-Autonomous cars rely on many sensors and cameras and will likely require specialized auto shops that can repair and calibrate this equipment.
+While accident rates may decrease, repairing a self-driving car after a minor fender bender could add up for insurers, the RAND report explained.
+Self-driving cars rely on many sensors and cameras and will likely need specialized auto shops that can repair and calibrate this equipment.

-“This isn’t something you can handle in your garage,” Stanley said.
-Fleet operators—such as businesses with taxis or rental vehicles—already use in-house maintenance and can more easily deal with maintenance.
+"This isn't something you can handle in your garage," Stanley said.
+Standard fleet operators like those that run taxi services or rental vehicles already use in-house repair shops and can more easily deal with maintenance.
 The manufacturers of self-driving cars may follow this model and adopt central repairs.

-Most experts feel there will be more demand for cybersecurity insurance, according to Stanley’s report.
+Most experts feel there will be more demand for cybersecurity insurance, according to Stanley's report.
 However, the insurance industry thought they could meet demand and set accurate rates.
-Future annual policies might include or allow you to add a cybersecurity rider to your annual policy for an autonomous vehicle.
+Policies in the future might include or allow you to add a cybersecurity rider to your annual contract for a self-driving vehicle.

 Claims and Safety

-Gordan added that consumers with these features expect their auto choice will positively impact their insurance premium, or in other words, that they'll save money.
-"The benefit for consumers is great because we've seen reductions in claims and, on average, discounts of up to 10% off their insurance premiums on average,” he said.
+Gordan added that people who buy cars with these features expect their auto choice will positively impact their insurance premium, or in other words, that they'll save money.
+"The benefit for consumers is great because we've seen reductions in claims and, on average, discounts of up to 10% off their insurance premiums on average," he said.

-Insurers may potentially consider driving behavior data and ADAS variables when underwriting a policy and setting prices.
-These may include such factors as whether the ADAS is on or off, how it’s configured, whether the driver is wearing a seatbelt, or whether the headlights are on.
+Insurers may look to driving behavior data and ADAS variables when underwriting a policy and setting prices.
+These may include such factors as whether the ADAS is on or off, how it's set up, whether the driver is wearing a seatbelt, or if the headlights are on.

-The Highway Data Loss Institute also found that technological improvements reduced insurance claims regarding property damage and bodily injury, usually when a combination of features are engaged.
-This is primarily the case in second-level automation, such as forward collision warning, lane departure warning, and automatic emergency braking.
+The Highway Data Loss Institute also found that technological improvements reduced insurance claims for property damage and bodily injury.
+This often took place when more than one feature was engaged.
+This is mainly the case in second-level automation, such as forward collision warning, lane departure warning, and automatic emergency braking.

-But there may be a few twists in the road en route to a safer, less expensive outcome.
-A recent study from IIHS found that drivers using adaptive cruise control in conjunction with lane-centering technology often set the speed above the speed limit and decreased the amount of attention they paid to driving—thereby giving up safety benefits.
-Other automated safety features can be deactivated when confronted with curves in the road.
+But there may be a few twists in the road en route to a safer, less costly outcome.
+A recent study from IIHS found that drivers using adaptive cruise control along with lane-centering technology often set the speed above the speed limit and paid less attention to the road or the act of driving.
+This seems to negate any safety gains.
+Other automated safety features can be turned off when dealing with curves in the road.

-According to one study, 35% of survey respondents said they’d be more likely to buy an autonomous vehicle if doing so led to decreased insurance rates.
+According to one study, 35% of those surveyed said they'd be more likely to buy a self-driving car if doing so led to lower insurance rates.

 Frequently Asked Questions (FAQs)